kwalczak80/mx-monster/README.md

 - As a user, I want to filter the products to narrow down the products to the ones wanted
 - As a user, I want to easily login and logout
 - As a user, I want to register for an account
-- As a user, I want to have my payment information saved to speed up the purchase process
+- As a user, I want to have my user details information saved to speed up the purchase process
 - As a user, I want to have an option to recover my password if required
 - As a user, I want to have a secure payment checkout
 - As a user, I want to have an option to quickly search for a product I'm looking for